-Dear Chairman Kehoe and Committee Members:
+Dear Chairman Hayashi and Committee Members:

-I am writing on behalf of the National Animal Interest Alliance in opposition to SB 250, a seriously flawed and costly bill that will come before your Appropriations Committee on May 11th.
+I am writing on behalf of the National Animal Interest Alliance in opposition to SB 250, a seriously flawed and costly bill that will come before your committee on June 30th.

 NAIA is a national organization whose role is to provide a moderate, balanced, fact-based perspective within the animal welfare debate.
 We are proud to represent a variety of animal interests including organized dog and cat enthusiasts, agriculture, medical research, veterinary medicine, wildlife management and pet owners across America.
-We have several thousand members in California who are concerned about animal welfare while preserving the rights of responsible animal owners.
+We have several thousand members in California who are interested in finding effective solutions to animal control and welfare problems while preserving responsible pet ownership.

 We oppose legislation that attempts to mandate pet sterilization because it is ineffective, unenforceable, unfair and costly to communities.
 SB 250 is a classic example of robbing Peter to pay Paul.
 By focusing on one area alone - the reproductive status of pets - it will create unintended consequences in a number of other areas.
-The costs associated with SB 250 come in two forms: 1) loss of public support resulting in reduced licensing compliance rates and reduced revenues; and 2) increased Hayden Act reimbursements to local communities for the costs associated with administering the new mandate.
+The costs associated with SB 250 come in two main forms: 1) loss of public support resulting in reduced licensing compliance rates and reduced revenues; and 2) increased Hayden Act reimbursements to local communities for the costs associated with administering the new mandate.
+Because of these and many other issues, the California Department of Finance opposes SB 250: